Testing the local supervoid solution to the Hubble tension with direct distance tracers: Methodology

 \subsection{Void model}

 The relation between the density contrast of a local void and the outflow it induces depends on the void's growth history.
-Standard equations cannot consistently describe this growth in the case of the KBC void, as its properties are in $6.0\sigma$ tension with $\Lambda$CDM expectations.
-This tension arises because modelling CMB anisotropies provides a precise calibration of early-universe density contrasts~\citepalias[Section~2.2 of][]{Haslbauer_2020}.
-This motivated those authors to instead adopt a semi-analytic model of enhanced structure growth to evolve an initial density perturbation from $a = 0.1$ to the present epoch ~\citepalias[see Section~3.2 of][]{Haslbauer_2020}.
-They considered three initial underdensity profiles: exponential, Gaussian, and Maxwell-Boltzmann.
+Standard equations cannot consistently describe this growth in the case of the KBC void because its properties are in $6.0\sigma$ tension with \ac{LCDM} expectations, an issue that is observationally unrelated to the Hubble tension~\citepalias[Section~2.2 of][]{Haslbauer_2020}.
+In \ac{LCDM}, accurate measurements of the CMB anisotropies provide a precise calibration of the early Universe density contrasts on the relevant scale of 300 comoving Mpc (cMpc), which in turn fixes the expected density fluctuations on that scale today.
+Since this expectation is contradicted by the observed density contrast of the KBC void, those authors were motivated to adopt a semi-analytic model with enhanced structure growth based on the MOND framework \citep{Milgrom_1983}.
+This was used to evolve an initial density perturbation from $a = 0.1$ to the present epoch ~\citepalias[see Section~3.2 of][]{Haslbauer_2020}.